SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 egghead with a new way of doing things.
 Especially when you've got a perfectly good way of doing those things already.

-Often, the "learning new things" is a dog-whistle for "change to doing it my way."
+Often, it feels like the phrase "learning new things" is a dog-whistle for "change to doing it my way, so I can make a profit at the expense of your time."

-I remember in the late 90s when everybody was stressing about Y2K and how all the computers would melt down when the calendar changed.
-A lot of the software that needed updating was in COBOL, a very old-fashioned language once in vogue for business aplications but seldom taught now.
+I remember in the late 90s when everybody was stressing about Y2K, and how all the computers would melt down when the calendar changed.
+A lot of the software that needed updating was in [COBOL](https://en.wikipedia.org/wiki/COBOL), a very old-fashioned language once in vogue for business aplications but seldom taught now.
 But for those couple years, COBOL programmers were in high demand.
 Upon hearing from a candidate that he didn't want to learn COBOL, a more than usually clueless HR person replied, "Why, don't you like learning new things?"

-(forehead-smack)  No, that's not learning new things.
+_(forehead-smack)_  No, that's not learning new things.
 That's learning a near-pointless old thing, for the convenience of someone else, that will be of no lasting benefit to the person who does the work.